 Match winners will receive 2 group points.
 Both teams will receive 1 group point for a drawn match.

-All games to be played on neutral greens which will be selected by the competition committee.
+All games to be played on neutral greens which will be selected by the executive committee

 To select opponents a draw of players names will be made by the team captains and games will be played in the rotation of the draw.

 Captains will toss for the first throw of the Jack and the teams will throw alternatively, the score cards to be marked with a “J” to denote the player who shall throw the Jack first.

 Winner of each game will advance to the next knockout round

 The result of each match will be decided by the number of chalks scored in total, in the event of a draw on chalks then the team having won the most games during the match shall be the winner.

 All players contesting the final must conform to Dress code.
 Male bowlers must conform to the dress code laid down by the BCGBA.
 Lady bowlers must conform to the dress code laid down by the BCGLBA.